 - Academic Credentials:

-- U.S. transcripts.
-Complete official transcripts showing all U.S. high school and college/university attendance.
+- U.S. credentials: Complete official transcripts showing all U.S. high school and college/university attendance.

 - Statement of Financial Support.
 The applicant must submit a certified statement from a bank or sponsor verifying that adequate financial resources are available to pay for the student's estimated expenses for the first year (tuition, fees, room, board, miscellaneous expenses, student health insurance, expenses of dependents, etc.).
 This estimated amount is adjusted annually and is available by contacting International Programs-International Admissions.